maiverel/human-activity-recognition-cnn/README.md

 This project was created as part of my preparation in machine learning and computer vision.
 I focused on understanding the full training pipeline.

-## Submission Format

-Predictions are saved in CSV format: